 In order to apply for CLAT 2021, applicants have to register at the website first.
 Follow the steps below to do it easily.

-Step 2: Click on the link to “Register” and complete the registration process by entering name & mobile number and setting a password.
+- Click on the link to “Register” and complete the registration process by entering Name, Mobile Number, Email ID and setting a password.

-Step 5: Fill up the application form and upload the necessary scanned images of supporting documents, photograph and signature as applicable.
+- Fill up the application form and upload the necessary scanned images of supporting documents, photographs, and signatures as applicable.

 CLAT 2021 Application Fee

-The amount of the CLAT 2021 Application Fee indicated here is as per the last year exam.
-Candidates can expect a similar amount to be charged as the application fee for CLAT 2021 as well.
+The amount of the CLAT 2021 Application Fee is mentioned here.
+Candidates have to pay the below amount to be charged as the application fee for CLAT 2021.

 |General / OBC / PWD/||Rs.
 4000|